+The financial results of the Company are prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") and the rules of the SEC.
 To help readers understand the Company's financial performance, the Company supplements its GAAP financial results with revenue growth rates derived from non-GAAP revenue amounts.
 Variations in the Company's financial results include the impact of changes in foreign currency exchange rates and billing days.
 The Company provides "same billing days and constant currency" revenue growth calculations to remove the impact of these items.
-These calculations show the year-over-year revenue growth rates for the Company's temporary and consultant staffing and permanent placement staffing segments on both a reported basis and also on a same day, constant-currency basis for global, U.S. and international operations.
+These calculations show the year-over-year revenue growth rates for the Company's reportable segments on both a reported basis and also on a same day, constant-currency basis for global, U.S. and international operations.
 The Company has provided this data because management believes it better reflects the Company's actual revenue growth rates and aids in evaluating revenue trends over time.
 The Company expresses year-over-year revenue changes as calculated percentages using the same number of billing days and constant currency exchange rates.

 In order to calculate constant currency revenue growth rates, as reported amounts are retranslated using foreign currency exchange rates from the prior year's comparable period.
-Management then calculates a global, weighted-average number of billing days for each reporting period based upon input from all countries and all staffing lines of business.
+Management then calculates a global, weighted-average number of billing days for each reporting period based upon input from all countries and all lines of business.
 In order to remove the fluctuations caused by comparable periods having different billing days, the Company calculates same billing day revenue growth rates by dividing each comparative period's reported revenues by the calculated number of billing days for that period, to arrive at a per billing day amount.
 Same billing day growth rates are then calculated based upon the per billing day amounts.
 The term "same billing days and constant currency" means that the impact of different billing days has been removed from the constant currency calculation.